Using Agile to build London’s Eiffel Tower

 British Member of Parliament and railway magnate Sir Edward Watkin decided London should have a tower to rival the tower in Paris.
-He organised a design competition (you can view the entries here), before settling on a design that bore more than a passing resemblance to the Paris tower - but 300ft taller.
+He organized a design competition (you can view the entries here), before settling on a design that bore more than a passing resemblance to the Paris tower – but 300ft taller.

-Watkin's motives were not all nationalistic though.
+Watkin’s motives were not all nationalistic, though.
 His railway company, The Metropolitan Railway, was expanding its network into outer London.
-Watkin believed that the tower would attract day trippers to travel on his railway, and would help sell housing on the land adjacent to the railway.
+Watkin believed that the tower would attract day-trippers to travel on his railway, and would help sell housing on the land adjacent to the railway.

 Iterative and Incremental Delivery

 Work on the tower and the surrounding area began in 1891.
 Watkins designed a sizable pleasure garden, with the tower being the centerpiece.
-The park contained soccer pitches, a cricket ground, a running track, bandstands, a golf course and a theater.
+The park contained soccer pitches, a cricket ground, a running track, bandstands, a golf course, and a theater.

-The tower and park were not funded by the public purse and Watkin's company needed a steady cash flow.
+The tower and park were not funded by the public purse, and Watkin’s company needed steady cash flow.
 Therefore they chose to deliver in a way that would be familiar to modern-day software-developers and Agile evangelists.
 They went for an iterative and incremental approach, delivering value as early as possible, and releasing additional features over time.
-With this in mind, the park opened while the park was still being constructed with what we would call an MVP - the Minimum Viable Product.
+With this in mind, the park opened while the park was still being constructed with what we would call an MVP – the Minimum Viable Product.

 The MVP – Minimum Viable Product

 MVP is defined as is a product with just enough features to gather validated learning about the product and its continued development.
 For Watkin, this meant opening the park for soccer matches.
-In October 1893, as soon as he was able, he opened the park to cater for soccer matches on Saturdays.
-Watkin's team gradually expanded the gardens whilst work continued on the tower.
+In October 1893, as soon as he was able, he opened the park to cater to soccer matches on Saturdays.
+Watkin’s team gradually expanded the gardens while work continued on the tower.
 By taking this Agile approach, Watkin was able to realize value early and capitalize on the public interest in the project.

-Watkin's Tower - the first Iteration
+Watkin’s tower – the first iteration

 In 1895, the first phase of the tower was complete.
 Sticking to Agile principles, Watkin decided to open the partially completed tower to the public.
 This approach allowed visitors the opportunity to climb the first part of the tower and experience views over London.
 The tower stood at 154ft high at the time and attracted 12,000 visitors in its first year.